Picture of workers in a factory

 Helping suppliers manage chemical risk

-From this assessment was initiated the ZDHC project: zero discharge of hazardous chemical substances.
+ZDHC project: zero discharge of hazardous chemical substances

 "Zero Discharge of Hazardous Chemical" programme is a foundation of 170 contributors: clothing and footwear manufacturers, chemical producers or NGOs.
 What is the objective?
 Achieving zero discharge of hazardous chemicals into the environment.
 In essence, bring about change on the suppliers' side.
 DECATHLON officially became part of this on the 14th of January 2022.